Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 Peanut Butter Toast

 It is as easy as it sounds.
 Toast the bread slices, spread the peanut butter, and have a great snack!
 Nut butter is an easy and healthy snack to help you bounce back after a baby.
-It’s the perfect mix of protein and healthy fats and is super satisfying/filling.
+It’s the perfect blend of protein and healthy fats, and is super satisfying/filling.
 Spread nut butter on whatever you can eat with one hand, and if you’re feeling fancy, add some honey or chopped-up fruit.

 Bounce Back After Baby Energy Bites